SolanaStakeCalc/sol-stake-calc/README.md

-# SolStakeCalc
+# SolStakeCalc (Helius)

-A long-term staking calculator for Solana with debug logging and API fallback support.
+A Solana staking calculator using Helius validator APY over 12 years with a decreasing interest model.